sap-tutorials/btp-foundation/tutorials/btp-cf-buildpacks-java-create/btp-cf-buildpacks-java-create.md

 ### Deploy your Java application

-You are in the Eclipse IDE.

-1. Test your project locally.
-To do that, right-click on `HelloworldApplication.java` and choose `Run As` > `Java Application`.
+1. Test your project locally first.
+To do that, in the Visual Studio Code, right-click on `HelloworldApplication.java` and choose `Run Java`.

-    The final result displayed in the `Console` tab should be: **Hello World!**
+    The final result displayed in the `Terminal` tab should be: **Hello World!**

     > Same result will be displayed in a browser if you enter: `localhost:8080`

-2. Now go to the `java-tutorial` directory and build your project again, by executing:
+2. Now go to the `java-tutorial` directory from the command console, and build your project again by running:

     ```Bash/Shell
     mvn clean install
     ```

-3. Then execute:
+3. Then run:

     ```Bash/Shell
-    cf push
+    cf push helloworld
     ```

     This command deploys your Java application.

-    > Make sure you always execute `cf push` in the folder where the `manifest.yml` file is located!
+    > Make sure you always run `cf push` in the folder where the `manifest.yml` file is located!
 In this case, that's `java-tutorial`.

 4. When the staging and deployment steps are completed, the `helloworld` application should be successfully started and its details displayed in the command console.